 to the intellectual discourse and inclusive environment at the University of Memphis

 School of Law.
 Diversity may include, but is not limited to, socioeconomic status,

 race, ethnicity, disability, and more.

-for Pre-Law (TIP) program.
+(TIP) Program each summer.
 TIP is the state of Tennessee's only admission by performance

 program for diverse Tennessee or border county residents who show potential for law

 minority law professors in the country.
-Click here to read more about Prof. Harris and his accomplishments.
+Click HERE to learn more about Prof. Allen and her accomplishments.

 For more information on diversity at the University of Memphis School of Law, please

 contact the Student Affairs Office of Diversity at 901.678.2528 or visit the links